Alvooh/Phase2-Code-Challenge-BotBattlr/README.md

 - View specifications of individual bots
 - Organize your army for battle

-## Live Demo

-You can access the live demo of the application [https://alvinsbotbattlr.netlify.app/](https://alvinsbotbattlr.netlify.app/).

 ## Technologies Used
 - React.js: Frontend framework for building user interfaces
 - React Router: Library for managing navigation in React applications